RichardScottOZ/ArcRasterRescue/README.md

 Credits
 =======

 * Even Roualt did much of the work figuring out the FileGeodatabase specification.
-His notes are [here](https://github.com/rouault/dump_gdbtable/wiki/FGDB-Spec) and a program he wrote for extractin FGDB data is [here](https://github.com/rouault/dump_gdbtable).
+His notes are [here](https://github.com/rouault/dump_gdbtable/wiki/FGDB-Spec) and a program he wrote for extracting FGDB data is [here](https://github.com/rouault/dump_gdbtable).

 * James Ramm did some exploratory work that resulted in determining that the raster data (at least in cases he tested) had been compressed using zlib. ([Link](http://lists.osgeo.org/pipermail/gdal-dev/2016-July/044761.html))